-- \$20 billion in estimated lost rent in April.
-May will be worse. - \$8 billion estimated loss of retail sales in March. - Over 26 million people have filed for unemployment in the last 5 weeks, many of those in our tenants' businesses, such as retail and restaurants. - Retail and food service sales fell by \$46.2 billion from February to March (\$28.7 billion of that was retail; \$17.5 billion was restaurants).
+- \$20 billion in estimated lost rent in April with only approximately 30% of tenants paying rent.
+May will be worse. - \$8 billion in estimated lost retail sales in March.
+April and May will be worse. - More than 30.3 million people have filed for unemployment in the last six weeks, many of those in our tenants' businesses, including retail stores and restaurants.
+May will be worse. - Retail and food service sales fell by \$46.2 billion from February to March (\$28.7 billion of that was retail; \$17.5 billion was restaurants).
+April and May will be worse.